elnazshadkami/assignment-2/README.md

 ## Result and Future Work
 In this project, based on the mathematical equation and one shape from traditional art, I recreated it with technical methods and generated five new generations that are completely unique but related to Figure 4.
 I wanted to show mathematical equations, which are the primary way to make geometric patterns because they are mostly symmetrical and based on them and using some software that is best for drawing mathematics, I can make more shapes in a short time.
 In traditional arts, people draw anything with hand details.
 Still, based on my mathematical command of CAD, like mirrors, I just drew half of the shapes because I reflected them on some exams that I mentioned, and they are created.
 Also, I tried mathematical command for the exact shape (figure 7,8) but changed the sequences for reflation axes, and the final shape is so different that they came from the same shape.
-Changing the mathematical axe sequences made the final shapes in Figures (7.7 and 8.7).
+Changing the mathematical axe sequences made the final shapes in Figures (7.13 and 8.11).
 I will use CAD to draw more axes to create precise, complex geometric shapes.
 Then, I will use Photoshop to turn the models into actual patterns with materials.
 It allows for flexibility and control when designing textures.
 [![4-comma][images-fig10]](https://example.com)
 *Figure 10.
 The recreated model (Figure 4) was textured using Photoshop, with colors that match the artwork on the painting.*

 ## Conclusion
 In this project, based on the mathematical equation and one shape from traditional art, I recreated it with technical methods and generated six new generations that are completely unique but related to Figure 4.
-I wanted to show mathematical equations, which are the primary way to make geometric patterns because they are mostly symmetrical and based on them and using some software that is best for drawing mathematics, I can make more shapes in a short time.
-In traditional arts, people draw anything with hand details.
-Still, based on my mathematical command of CAD, like mirrors, I just drew half of the shapes because I reflected them on some exams that I mentioned, and they are created.
-Also, I tried mathematical command for the exact shape (figure 7,8) but changed the sequences for reflation axes, and the final shape is so different that they came from the same shape.
-Changing the mathematical axe sequences made the final shapes in Figures (7.7 and 8.7).
+I wanted to show mathematical equations, which are the primary way to make geometric patterns because they are mostly symmetrical.
+Using some software that is best for drawing mathematics.
 I will use CAD to draw more axes to create precise, complex geometric shapes.
 Then, I will use Photoshop to turn the models into actual patterns with materials.
 It allows for flexibility and control when designing textures.
 <!-- Bibliography -->
 ## Bibliography
 [1].Critchlow, Keith.
 Islamic Patterns: An Analytical and Cosmological Approach.
 Thames & Hudson, 1976.